-Lymphangioleiomyomatosis (LAM) is a rare aggressive low-grade neoplasm which affects almost exclusively women at reproductive age or older and causes progressive cystic lung destruction leading to fatal respiratory failure in subjects with severe disease [1-5].
-LAM is characterized by an abnormal proliferation of smooth muscle-like and epithelioid cells in innumerable tiny clusters in the lungs, in association with thin-walled cysts and lung parenchymal destruction [4-5].
+Lymphangioleiomyomatosis (LAM) is a rare aggressive low-grade neoplasm which affects almost exclusively women at reproductive age or older and causes progressive cystic lung destruction leading to fatal respiratory failure in subjects with severe disease [1-6].
+LAM is characterized by an abnormal proliferation of smooth muscle-like and epithelioid cells in innumerable tiny clusters in the lungs, in association with thin-walled cysts and lung parenchymal destruction [7, 8].
 Progressive cyst enlargement and inflammation contribute to decline in lung function measured as both decreased FEV1 and DLCO.
 The diagnosis of LAM is based on clinical features, chest computed tomography findings of thin-walled cysts, and either pathology seen on lung biopsy or elevated serum vascular endothelial growth factor D (VEGF-D) levels.

 LAM occurs at high frequency (> 10%) in women with Tuberous Sclerosis Complex (TSC); and at much lower frequency in women (about 1 in 100,000) without that disorder, in which it is called sporadic (S-LAM).
-TSC is due to germline or/and somatic mutations in either TSC1 (25%) or TSC2 (75%) [6].
-Tumor development in TSC follows the classic Knudson model of a germline mutation complemented by a somatic second hit mutation in the other corresponding allele in tumors [6].
+TSC is due to germline and/or mosaic mutations in either TSC1 (25%) or TSC2 (75%) [9].
+Tumor development in TSC follows the classic Knudson model of a germline mutation complemented by a somatic second hit mutation in the other corresponding allele in tumors [9, 10].
 Limited data are available for S-LAM, but it appears that TSC2 mutations are seen in the vast majority of S-LAM lesions.
 About 50% S-LAM subjects have kidney angiomyolipoma, a tumor which is seen in 70-80% of adults with TSC.
 Angiomyolipoma share histologic, expression, and genetic features with LAM, though are not identical pathologic lesions.

 Genome-wide association studies (GWAS) are utilized to identify genetic variants and susceptibility loci associated with complex traits and common diseases.
 Although there is no precedent for genetic influence on the development of S-LAM, we hypothesized that DNA sequence variants outside of TSC2/TSC1 might be associated with disease risk, and go unrecognized due to the low prevalence of this disorder.